tlsprint/tlsprint/README.md

 tlsprint identify <target>
 ```

-This defaults to port 443, but a custom port can be specified by adding
+This defaults to port 443, a custom port can be specified by adding
 `--target-port <port>`.

 The command returns a list of possible implementations.
 All these